georgewatson/georgewatson.me/cv.md

 Dr **George D. Watson-Hyde** MPhys (Hons) PhD (Ebor.), MBCS

-I'm a Senior Data Scientist
+I'm a Lead Machine Learning Scientist working in biotech.
+I'm currently
+establishing a new machine learning function in an established biotech company, focused on developing state-of-the-art AI models for aptamer discovery.
-with over 8 years of experience of applying machine learning, statistics, and computational modelling to complex research and development problems across academia and the public sector.
+I have a background in computational modelling of biological systems and over 4 years of experience of applying machine learning and statistics in the public sector.
-I have a background in biological physics, including a PhD from the University of York, with a focus on DNA–protein interactions.

-I specialise in
+I specialise in:
+- Building new data and ML capability from scratch within complex organisations
+- Leadership of large technical projects involving data science, machine learning, and AI
-building robust, interpretable machine learning (ML) models and tooling to empower decision-making in uncertain environments.
+- Designing and building robust, interpretable machine learning and deep learning models and tooling to empower scientific discovery and R&D
-I also provide technical leadership, mentoring, and recruitment expertise, and have experience developing new data and ML capability within complex organisations.
+- Line management, recruitment, and capability development

+I enjoy working at the interface between disciplines to maximise the impact of my work, whether by partnering with wet-lab scientists to integrate machine learning and simulations with real-world experiments, or collaborating with developers and senior leaders to optimise delivery of public services.
+I focus on building ML capability that delivers both scientific discovery and commercial value.

 **Skills:**
 Machine learning in Python and R